Subscribe to get access

 SAN MATEO, Calif., Nov.
 25, 2013 ( GLOBE NEWSWIRE ) — SolarCity® (Nasdaq:SCTY), a leading provider of clean energy, announced the opening of ten new operations centers in California.
-All are expected to be operational by the end of 2013, nearly doubling the company’s locations in the state.
+All are also expected to be operational by the end of 2013.
+Thereby nearly doubling the company’s locations in the state.

-The regional operations centers will expand solar services to new areas, reduce installation wait times, and contribute to state and local economies by creating jobs in a range of new locations.
-SolarCity will now have a location within 30 miles of more than 90 percent of the state’s population.
-The company already has more than 2,100 employees in California, and is currently seeking to fill at least 260 additional job openings in the Golden State.
+For that’s to reduce installation wait times.
+Also and contribute to state and local economies.
+Thereby by creating jobs in a range of new locations.
+SolarCity will also now have a location within 30 miles of more than 90 percent of the state’s population.
+The company already has more than 2,100 employees in California.
+Finally it is also currently seeking to fill at least 260 additional job openings in the Golden State.

-“This expansion not only allows us to spread job creation and economic impact to more local economies, but it also allows us to reduce our costs and environmental impact by decreasing drive times and increasing installation efficiency,” said Tanguy Serra, SolarCity’s executive vice president of operations.
-“The fact that this is happening as California’s largest state incentive program is winding down is a key indicator of how far solar power has come toward the mainstream.”
+Because this expansion not only allows us to spread job creation and economic impact.
+All to more local economies.
+However, but it also allows us them to reduce our costs and environmental impact.
+All by decreasing drive times and increasing installation efficiency.
+For this came from Tanguy Serra.
+He is SolarCity’s executive vice president of operations.

-SolarCity regional operations centers are staffed with locally hired employees who manage sales and installation of the solar systems for area homeowners, schools, and businesses.
+In addition, SolarCity regional operations centers are staffed with locally hired employees.
+All who finally manage sales and installation of the solar systems.

 “SolarCity is truly committed to providing opportunities for affordable solar power and should be commended for their contributions to our communities, our state and our economy,” said Assemblymember Jim Patterson (R-Fresno).

-By end of the year, SolarCity expects to have locations up and running in the following California cities and towns:
+In conclusion and by end of the year, SolarCity expects to have locations up and running in the following California cities and towns.
+For they are: